Ottawa's tech plan needs more work: experts

 "I honestly cannot comprehend the situation where we just allow them to govern themselves.
 I think it's now time for governments to act," Fay said.

-Jim Balsillie, co-founder of BlackBerry and chair of the Council of Canadian Innovators, said in an email to The Canadian Press that this isn't the first time the government has threatened or promised to regulate and tax tech companies, but they have yet to act on it.
+Jim Balsillie, co-founder of BlackBerry and chairman of the Council of Canadian Innovators, said in an email that this isn't the first time the government has threatened or promised to regulate and tax tech companies, but they have yet to act on it.

 If the government wants to get serious about it, he said they should look at these companies' business models and focus on separating tax avoidance from tax strategies.